markholster/etm/etm-documentation/docs/searching/search-widget.md

 Select multi | The field will be a drop down box from which you can select one or more values.

 :::warning Note
-There will never be more than 100 distinct values in a `Select` or `Select multi` field.
-A `Free format` field should be used in those case where there are more that 100 distinct values.
+There will never be more than 100 distinct values in a *Select* or *Select multi* field.
+A *Free format* field should be used in those case where there are more that 100 distinct values.
 :::

-Finally you can add a default value for the field.
-When you want to provide multiple default values for a `Select multi` typed field you should provide the appropriate values as a comma separated list.
+Finally, you can add a default value for the field.
+When you want to provide multiple default values for a *Select multi* typed field you should provide the appropriate values as a comma separated list.

-The distinct values loaded in the `Select` and `Select multi` fields can be made dependant on other fields.
-If you, for example, want to add a `Select` field on the name of an application you can make the values of the drop down box dependent of the time range you've provided.
-For all field that have the appropriate `Field type` a row will be added at the bottom of the popup screen.
+The distinct values loaded in the *Select* and *Select multi* fields can be made dependent on other fields.
+If you, for example, want to add a *Select* field on the name of an application you can make the values of the drop down box dependent of the time range you've provided.
+For all field that have the appropriate *Field type* a row will be added at the bottom of the popup screen.
 You can select the dependency from that field to the other fields.
 Make sure you won't provide a cyclic dependency!

-If you, for example, want to be able to add a filter on the application name and application instance in the search widget you could configure it as follow:
+If you, for example, want to be able to add a filter on the application name and application instance in the search widget you could configure it as follows:

 **Application search parameters**
 !["Application search parameters"](../assets/images/etm-manage-search-parameters-app.png)